raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ---

-### two caveats about enumerating trees with productsOfProducts
+### two caveats about enumerating trees with products of products

 `productsOfProducts` does appear to enumerate all of the topologies of finite trees, but with two important caveats.